alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

       Volumetric Clouds

       Volumetric Cloud Rendering Mode - Has an effect on the cost of the cloud rendering.
-The default of Background Only Clouds is usually a good balance of quality and performance, but the option Clouds Render Over Opaque Object (Performance) can be a lower cost option in some contexts.
+If looking to minimize the performance cost of the clouds on the GPU, make sure to use either of the modes which favor performance.

       View Sample Scale and Shadow Sample Scale - Reducing these will lower the cost of the volumetric rendering, but can introduce noise and artifacts.

-      High Frequency Levels - Increasing this above the default of 1 will increase cost of cloud rendering.
+      Max High Frequency Noise Levels - Increasing this above the default will increase cost of cloud rendering when close or zoomed into clouds, how much depending on the High Frequency Noise Distance Scale setting.

       Two Layers - This option requires a much higher sample count for the volumetric clouds to resolve both layers, as wel as a slightly more complex volumetric material.